citynetwork/docs/docs/howto/openstack/magnum/new-k8s-cluster.md

 ```

 Then, you can use `kubectl` to run commands against your cluster.
-See, for instance, all cluster nodes...
+See, for instance, all cluster nodes ...

 ```bash
 kubectl get nodes